 Stable Supply and Quality Control

-Astellas places highest priority on ensuring stable manufacture and supply of safe and effective pharmaceuticals to patients.
-To ensure this, we have established our own Good Manufacturing Practice (GMP)-compliant quality standards as the basis for consistently achieving high levels of quality control.
+Astellas places highest priority on ensuring robust manufacture and stable supply of safe and effective pharmaceuticals to patients.
+To ensure this, we have established our own standards aligned with Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) as the basis for consistently achieving high levels of quality.
 We apply these standards to manufacturing facilities and equipment, and to all stages from raw material procurement and storage to production and shipment.

-For example, Astellas, Takeda Pharmaceutical Company Limited, Teva Takeda Pharma Ltd. and Teva Takeda Yakuhin Ltd. have co-established a shared storage and joint distribution platform in Hokkaido, Japan.
-The platform aims to ensure a stable supply of pharmaceuticals even in an emergency by natural disaster as well as enhancing efficiency and quality management of products distribution.
+Astellas, Takeda Pharmaceutical Company Limited, Teva Takeda Pharma Ltd. and Teva Takeda Yakuhin Ltd. have co-established a shared storage and joint distribution platform in Hokkaido, Japan.
+The platform aims to ensure a diverse and stable supply of pharmaceuticals with adequate contingency, even in the event of a large-scale natural disaster, as well as enhancing efficiency and quality management of product distribution.

-Sharing logistics with the other companies together enabled us to set up a new logistics base by enhancing cost-effectiveness.
-The joint distribution platform also reduces the environmental burden through reduction of carbon emission as well.
+Reductions in costs afforded by sharing logistics with the other companies have enabled us to set up a new logistics base.
+The joint distribution platform not only prevents a shortage of pharmaceuticals which may impact the health of patients but it also reduces the environmental burden through the reduction of carbon emissions.

-The platform Awarded by the Minister of Economy, Trade and Industry in the 2018 Excellent Green Logistics Awards hosted by Ministry of Economy, Trade and Industry of Japan.
+The platform was recognized by the Minister of Economy, Trade and Industry in the 2018 Excellent Green Logistics Awards hosted by the Ministry of Economy, Trade and Industry of Japan.

 Measures to Prevent Medical Malpractice and to Improve the Distinguishability of Pharmaceuticals